jumabon/NEUBIAS_Group5/Presentation_notes.md

+# Presentation notes

+## Caching the cellpose results
 - cache the segmentation in a napari layer
+- check if this exists

+## Saving to CSV
+oops we forgot
+- where does the save go ?

+## Checking a properties triggers the recomputing

+## Tabs communication structure
 - tabs as wdiget
     - split into different files so that we can work each on it
     - figure out the connection
         - tab1 constructor takes the tab2 and tab3 as input ot be able to orchestrate the calls ?

-- where does the save go ?

-# Structure
+### Structure
 The Segment image has the properties and table tabs as contructor parameters

 class Properties